metadata-research/yamz/README.md

 `sudo apt install postgresql postgresql-contrib`

+## Postgress default users
 The default unix admin user, postgres, needs a password assigned in order to connect to a database.
 To set a password:

-1. Enter the command: sudo passwd postgres.
+1. Enter the command:
+   `sudo passwd postgres`
 2. You will get a prompt to enter your new password.
 3. Close and reopen your terminal.